 The 2030 Infrastructure Plan outlines the City's infrastructure needs from now to 2030.
 The 2030 Infrastructure Plan is used to develop the 10-year Capital Plan which is updated annually to remain accurate and reflect emerging issues along with the community’s changing priorities.
 In turn, the 10-year Capital Plan is used to support infrastructure investment decisions in the annual budget presented to Council for endorsement each year in December.

-On July 16, 2018, Council endorsed the 10-Year Capital Plan that forecasts the City’s infrastructure needs from 2018 – 2027.
+Council endorsed the 10-Year Capital Plan forecasting the City’s infrastructure needs from 2018 – 2027.
 Kelowna's population is expected to grow by 20,000 over this timeframe and this plan details the infrastructure necessary to accommodate growth, improve services and renew existing infrastructure assets.

 Similar to an aging house, which needs to be maintained with a roof replacement or new appliances, City infrastructure needs to be renewed to ensure service continuity.